History of Mitchell Robinson in Timeline

 Others born on this day/year

-In February 2017, Mitchell Robinson initially committed to play college basketball at Texas A&M, but then de-committed to follow coach Rick Stansbury to Western Kentucky.
-Jason Frakes noted it as a significant recruiting achievement.
+In February 2017, Jason Frakes wrote that Robinson "may go down as the biggest recruiting coup in WKU basketball history."
+Robinson had originally committed to play college basketball at Texas A&M, but then de-committed to follow coach Rick Stansbury to Western Kentucky.

-In July 2017, Mitchell Robinson enrolled at Western Kentucky University for the summer semester and practiced with the team for two weeks.
-Subsequently, he left campus, was suspended for violating team rules, and was granted a release to transfer, potentially sitting out the 2017–18 season.
+In July 2017, Mitchell Robinson had enrolled at Western Kentucky University for the summer semester, practiced with the team for about two weeks, was suspended indefinitely for violating team rules, and was then granted a release to transfer.

 August 2017: Visits to Universities and Return to Western Kentucky

-In August 2017, Mitchell Robinson visited Louisiana State University, University of Kansas, and the University of New Orleans, anticipating a waiver from the NCAA.
-On August 27, he returned to Western Kentucky after a month away.
+In August 2017, with the hope of a waiver from the NCAA, Mitchell Robinson visited Louisiana State University, University of Kansas, and the University of New Orleans.
+On August 27, 2017, he returned to Western Kentucky.

 2017: Training on his own

-In 2017, Mitchell Robinson withdrew from his commitment to Western Kentucky University to train on his own, gaining national coverage as the first player to make this decision.
+In 2017, Mitchell Robinson dedicated the entire 2017–18 season for training on his own, being the first player to make such a decision.

-On June 21, 2018, Mitchell Robinson was selected as the 36th overall pick in the 2018 NBA draft by the New York Knicks.
+On June 21, 2018, Mitchell Robinson was selected with the 36th overall pick in the 2018 NBA draft by the New York Knicks.

 July 8, 2018: Signed with the Knicks

-On July 8, 2018, Mitchell Robinson signed a multi-year, rookie-scale contract with the New York Knicks after playing in the 2018 NBA Summer League and setting summer league records for blocked shots and offensive rebounds.
+On July 8, 2018, Mitchell Robinson signed a multi-year, rookie-scale contract with the New York Knicks after playing in the 2018 NBA Summer League.

-In 2018, Mitchell Robinson chose to forgo college and prepare for the NBA draft on his own.
-This decision prevented him from participating in the NBA G League due to existing rules.
-It also influenced Darius Bazley's decision to train independently before entering the NBA draft.
+In 2018, Mitchell Robinson announced he would forgo college and prepare for the 2018 NBA draft on his own accord.
+He was barred from participating in the NBA G League later in the season due to G League rules.

-On March 28, 2019, Mitchell Robinson recorded season highs of 19 points and 21 rebounds in a game against the Toronto Raptors.
-He was the first Knicks rookie since Willis Reed in 1965 to achieve this.
+On March 28, 2019, Mitchell Robinson recorded season highs of 19 points and 21 rebounds in the Knicks' loss to the Toronto Raptors, becoming the first Knicks rookie since Willis Reed in 1965 to record 19 points and 21 rebounds in a game.

 December 17, 2019: Career-High Points